 Here’s What I Wish I’d Have Known

 Of course, family members and friends who once thought we were crazy have changed their tune over the years.
-Once we pay off our properties, we’ll have at least $2,000 per month in somewhat passive income on a monthly basis.
+Once both our properties are paid off, we’ll have at least $2,000 per month in somewhat passive income on a monthly basis.
 All the while, our tenants actually paid off the properties with their money – not ours.

 Still, it hasn’t been a painless experience, and we made many mistakes along the way.
 And there are plenty of things I would do differently if I could.
 Unfortunately, it’s true that some things need to be learned the hard way.
 Here’s what I wish I would have known before we became landlords: